-Nergis Mavalvala, PhD is a physicist who was part of the team of scientists who made the first direct detection of gravitational waves.
-Before moving to the United States in 1986, she lived in Pakistan, where she was free to explore her interests.
-Negris discovered her passion for physics and research during her undergrad.
-After graduating with a bachelor’s from Wellesley College she pursued her graduate degrees at Massachusetts Institute of Technology (MIT).
-One of her biggest accomplishments happened in 2016.
-During that time, Dr. Mavalvala was part of a team of scientists that used the Laser Interferometer Gravitational-Wave Observatory (LIGO) to successfully detect ripples produced by two black holes colliding, which confirmed one of Einstein’s main predictions in his general theory of relativity.
+Nergis Mavalvala, PhD, is a Pakistani-American astrophysicist who was part of the team of scientists who made the first direct detection of gravitational waves.
+Born in Pakistan, Mavalavala moved to the United States in 1986 and enrolled at Wellesley College.
+She discovered her passion for physics and research during her undergrad.
+After graduating from Wellesley College, she received her PhD in 1997 from the Massachusetts Institute of Technology (MIT).
+She was a 2010 recipient of a MacArthur Genius Award.
+In 2016, Mavalvala was part of a team of scientists that used the Laser Interferometer Gravitational-Wave Observatory (LIGO) to successfully detect ripples produced by two black holes colliding, which confirmed one of Einstein’s main predictions in his general theory of relativity.
+In 2014, she was named LGBTQ Scientist of the Year by the National Organization of Gay and Lesbian Scientists and Technical Professionals.
+Currently, she is the Curtis and Kathleen Marble Professor of Astrophysics at MIT and also the dean of the university’s school of science.

 Learn more at National Schools’ Observatory.